 pattypan squash holds relatively more amounts of folates, pyridoxine, niacin than zucchini.
 It provides 30 µg or 7.5% of RDA per 100 gm.
 Folate is a necessary element for cell division and DNA synthesis.
 When taken adequately during early pregnancy, it may help prevent neural tube defects in the fetus.

 It has less sodium (1 mg/100 g) and moderate levels of potassium (187 mg/100 g), an important intra-cellular electrolyte.
-Potassium is a heart friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering pressing effects of sodium.
+Potassium is a heart-friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering the pressing effects of sodium.

-Fresh scallop squash indeed is an excellent source of vitamin-C. It provides about 18 µg or 30% of daily required levels per 100 g.
-Vitamin-C is a water-soluble, natural antioxidant.
+Fresh scallop squash indeed is an excellent source of vitamin-C. It provides about 18 µg or 30% of the daily required levels per 100 g.
+Vitamin C is a water-soluble, natural antioxidant.

 Further, pattypan squash carry modest levels of other B-complex groups of vitamins like thiamin, pyridoxine, riboflavin, and minerals like calcium, iron, manganese, phosphorus, and zinc.